 #1 Low Initial Interest Rate

-HELOCs have an initial draw period where you have a low interest rate and you are paying interest only on the loan.
+Home equity lines have an initial draw period where you have a low interest rate and you are paying interest only on the loan.
 In most cases, the home equity line of credit rates are considered low when coming it to conventional mortgage rates.
-Note that the interest rate is variable and it could possibly rise.
-The initial rate on a HELOC is often quite low as it may be an introductory period rate, but it can rise in the future.
+Note that the interest rate on home equity lines are variable and it could possibly rise.
+The initial rate on a equity line is often quite low as it may be an introductory period rate, but it can rise in the future.
+After shopping credit line rates, check today’s home equity loan rates so you can compare the two options in a side by side analysis.

 #2 You Have Years to Draw the Money Out

 One of the big benefits of a HELOC is that you only need to take money out and pay interest on it as you need it.
 So you are not paying interest on money that is just sitting in your bank account for several months.
 A home equity credit line is a good choice for a use or project that you need to fund over time.
 Most of the time homeowners appreciate the fact that with a home equity line of credit, the minimum payment is interest only.
-This is great for cash flow, but at some point, borrowers will need to start paying the HELOC loan back.
+This is great for cash flow, but at some point, borrowers will need to start paying the home equity line of credit back.

 A popular use of a home equity line of credit is to fund a college education.
 You will need to make tuition payments over several years.
 You will be able to pull the money out of your home over 5-10 years, whatever the draw period is on your credit line.